ship-public/ship-semaphore/README.md

-# Semaphore CI support for Ship
+# Semaphore support for Ship

-Welcome to Ship's [Semaphore CI](https://semaphoreci.com/) support!
-To learn how Ship can help you with your Semaphore CI projects, please see [our website](https://www.shipapp.io/integrations/semaphoreci).
+Welcome to Ship's [Semaphore](https://semaphoreci.com/) support!
+To learn how Ship can help you with your Semaphore projects, please see [our website](https://www.shipapp.io/integrations/semaphore).

 To get Ship integrated, perform these steps:

 ## Step 1: Add the Ship App to your GitHub Organization

 This can be done from our [GitHub Marketplace listing](https://github.com/marketplace/shipapp-io).
-Ship needs to integrate with Github for user authentication, and it will also map Github commit details to your Semaphore CI events.
+Ship needs to integrate with Github for user authentication, and it will also map Github commit details to your Semaphore events.

-## Step 2: Get your Ship + Semaphore CI Webhook URL + API Key
+## Step 2: Get your Ship + Semaphore Webhook URL + API Key

 Email [hello@shipapp.io](mailto:hello@shipapp.io) to get yours!